Emily DiDonato

 Emily DiDonato (born February 24, 1991) is an American model.
-She was born in Goshen, New York and is of Italian, Irish and Native American ancestry.
 She began her career in modeling at the age of 10 and has since worked with major brands such as Guess, Ralph Lauren, Maybeline New York, Giorgio Armani, L'Oreal and Oysho.
 She made her Sports Illustrated Swimsuit Issue debut in 2013.

 Early life

 Born in Goshen, New York, DiDonato is of Italian, Irish, and Native American ancestry.
 Her great-grandparents emigrated to the U.S. from Italy.